emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site looks good + works well on mobile. ✔️

 ***
+## FlickyStream
+### Score: 21/24
+1. Streams load very fast. ✔️
+1. The content is 1080p+ and allows switching to lower quality. ✔️
+1. Finds popular things with no issue, including older content. ✔️
+1. Has 12 sources and does auto-switch if one fails. ✔️
+1. Site does not have episode auto-next. ❌
+1. Site has good UI, feels modern, shows results as you type. ✔️
+1. Has built in subs for most content. ✔️
+1. Has movies, shows and anime. ✔️
+1. Site does have continue watching. ✔️
+1. Gives recommendations on movie pages, but is otherwise lacking discoverability & sorting options. ⚠️
+1. Site does have 4K content. ✔️
+1. Site looks good + works well on mobile. ✔️

+***
 ## VidBox
 ### Score: 21/24
 1. Streams load very fast. ✔️